 Closing the Loopholes

 There is no single law that can put an end to mass shootings or gun violence.
 But there are proactive steps we can and must take now to ensure our children and communities are safe.
-Universal Background Checks are crucial to keep guns out of the hands of prohibited buyers.
+Background Checks are crucial to keep guns out of the hands of prohibited buyers.

 More than 20 states have expanded the federal background check system that closes the private sales loophole.
 This loophole lets private sellers sell guns to absolute strangers without conducting a background check.
 One in every five gun transfers occurring in the U.S. happen without a background check.

 By expanding background checks, we can help keep firearms away from individuals deemed a threat to themselves or others.
 It’s been a long road to get here — more than eight years.
-But we’re ready to work with the new Congress and Administration to finally get Universal Background Checks signed into law.
+But we’re ready to work with the new Congress and Administration.
+Together, we can finally get Background Checks signed into law.